 Snap Finance does not repossess items bought under its lease-purchase program.
 If you fall behind on payments, Snap Finance will try to contact you and may offer a payment extension or settlement amount.
 Keep in mind, Snap Finance does sell its uncollectible accounts to third-party debt collectors, which could result in a suit against you and hurt your credit score.

 Snap Finance Repossession Policy

-You can use Snap Finance loans of up to $3,000 to buy appliances, electronics, furniture, jewelry, tires, vehicles, and more — even if you have poor credit or no credit.
-The maximum repayment period available is 12 months.
+You can use Snap Finance loans of anywhere from $250 to $5,000 to buy appliances, electronics, furniture, jewelry, tires, and more — even if you have poor credit or no credit.
+The maximum repayment period available is 18 months.

 Snap Finance representatives would not say how long before it considers your account uncollectible.
-In general, some companies consider an account uncollectible after more than three months of nonpayment.
+In general, some companies consider an account uncollectible after more than three months of non-payment.

 - Snap Finance corporate customer service (877) 557-3769